NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 Use the introduction to **establish how to ask questions** and make comments.
 E.g. Should participants ask immediately, or wait for the end of a topic/session?
-Online, should they raise their hand or ask questions in chat such that other people, e.g. helpers, can answer or bring the question to the forefront?
+Online, should they raise their hand or ask questions in the chat such that other people, e.g. helpers, can answer or bring the question to the forefront?
 When answering questions, it is a good idea to **repeat the question** you are responding to, so everybody is on the same page with regards to what is actually answered and how you understood the question.
 Also, there are undoubtably stupid questions.
 However, keep the point from above in mind and be mindful of your language.
-Thus, when it comes to your training event participants, there are no stupid questions.
+Thus, when it comes to participants, there are no stupid questions.
 Some questions that are not of broad interest to most participants can be deferred to a more appropriate time, such as a chat during the next scheduled break.